 - Animal foods

 Silica is abundant in the diet, but some sources are less bioavailable than others.
-There is quite a large variance in the bioavailability, but many of foods above listed are able to be absorbed fairly well by the body.
+There is quite a large variance in the bioavailability, but many of the foods above listed are able to be absorbed fairly well by the body.
+Check out some great vegan foods for hair growth.

 There’s much debate still on the safety of silicon, but the safe upper limit is thought to be around 700 mg per day for adults.
 The average intake per day for an adult is around 20-50 mg.